antoneliasson/Writers_Choice/README.md

 ====================
 Important bugs in the latest release that are subjectively really important.

+* There is no way to edit pages.
+Sorry about that.
+You'll have to talk to the database manually for now.

 * MySQL works as database backend for some providers but not for others since the application doesn't handle lost connections.
 This may not be a problem for busy apps or apps using a self-hosted MySQL server but since for example ClearDB has a